djangocon/2023.djangocon.us/_pages/opportunity-grants.md

 permalink: /opportunity-grants/
 title: Opportunity Grants
 ---
+{% comment %}
 Our <a href="{{site.opportunity_grant_application}}">opportunity grant application</a> is open until May 15th, 2023 at [6 PM EDT](https://time.is/0600PM_15_May_2023_in_Durham,_United_States?DjangoCon_US_CFP_Closes).
+{% endcomment %}

+Our opportunity grant application window is now closed.
 All decision notifications will be sent by June 28th, 2023.

 {% comment %}
 Our opportunity grant application is now closed, and all decision notifications have been sent.
 {% endcomment %}